OutSystems/docs-product/src/integration-with-systems/external-database/mongo-db.md

 ### Fetch a list of records from a collection with Structure Format

-To fetch a list of records, known as a document in MongoDB, to a collection with Structure Format follow the steps in [Fetch a single record](../../building-apps/data/operations/fetch-data-ib.md#fetch-list).
+To fetch a list of records, known as a document in MongoDB, to a collection with Structure Format follow the steps in [Fetch a list of records](../../building-apps/data/operations/fetch-data-ib.md#fetch-list).

 ## Collection with JSON Format { #json-format }